cue-lang/cuelang.org/content/en/docs/references/spec.md

-a default constraint `...v` declared in `a` defines that the value `v` should unify with any field in the resulting struct `c` whose label does not unify with any of the patterns of the pattern constraints defined for `a` _and_ for which there exists no field in `a` with that label.
+a default constraint `...v` declared in `a` defines that the value `v` should unify with any field in the resulting struct `c` whose label does not unify with any of the patterns of the pattern constraints defined for `a` _and_ for which there exists no field declaration in `a` with that label.
 The token `...` is a shorthand for `..._`.
-_Note_: default constraints are not yet implemented.
+_Note_: default constraints of the form `..._` are not yet implemented.

 ```
 a: {
     foo:      string  // foo is a string
     [=~"^i"]: int     // all other fields starting with i are integers
     [=~"^b"]: bool    // all other fields starting with b are booleans
+    [>"c"]:   string  // all other fields lexically after c are strings

     ...string         // all other fields must be a string.
 Note: default constraints are not yet implemented.
 }